platformsh-templates/nextjs-drupal/README.md

 There are a lot of moving parts to make this relationship work.
 Because of this, there is a committed `api/platformsh-scripts/settings.default.json` included with this template.
 On a quick glance, most of the settings described in the [Next.js-Drupal documentation](https://next-drupal.org/) are included here.
 Other values (like secret keys) are pulled from non-public Platform.sh-provided environment variables during deployment.

 It's with this file that we will set both project and environment level configuration.
 It is placed in a network storage mount, so that we can retain write access to it when new environments are created.
+You can view this contents of this file by SSHing into either application container and viewing `deploy/settings.json`.

 Besides that, all of the steps below that either configure Drupal or modify this file can be found from `api/platformsh-scripts/hooks.deploy.sh`.
 By following the comments in that script, along with the accompanying called scripts for each step, you should have everything you need to track and replicate for your own migration.
 File names and locations relevant to this demo can be found in `api/.environment`.